 A year or so later, another friend expressed interest in doing a triathlon.
 I owned a mountain bike and didn't really know much about the sport.
 We did the inaugural Denver Triathlon together, mountain bike and all.
 My transition from swim to bike was over five minutes as I meticulously dried off, changed clothes, and put on cycling gloves.
 Miraculously, I came 4th in my age group.
 That summer, I competed in an additional triathlon, a few more in 2012 and 2013 and then I decided to get serious and hired a coach in 2014 to improve my triathlon and run times.

 While my competitive nature kicks in now and then, I try to race against myself and enjoy the opportunity to grow and learn as an athlete.
 Since I began running consistently, I have competed in over 25 half marathons, 9 marathons, 5 half iron distance triathlons, and numerous sprint and Olympic distance triathlons.
-I have qualified for the USAT Olympic Distance National Championships four years in a row, and raced Nationals in 2017.
+I have qualified for the USAT Olympic Distance National Championships five times, and raced Nationals in 2017.
 I also qualified for the Boston marathon at the Mountains 2 Beach marathon in 2017.

 It is with a philosophy of consistent and fun training that I turn to coaching.
 Assisting folks to meet their athletic goals is an exciting prospect to me because there is so much we can achieve with the right support and guidance.
 Balancing work, life, family, and other commitments can be tough.
 Trained and certified by Road Runner's Club of America and USA Triathlon and with a doctorate in Communication, my goal is to build strong and supportive coach-athlete relationships rooted in open communication, attention to detail, active listening, and understanding an athlete's individual needs.
 I can provide guidance whether you are looking to simply get moving, run a 5k, half marathon, or marathon, try your first triathlon or challenge yourself with a longer triathlon distance.
 By providing you with an individualized training plan and ongoing feedback, you can train consistently and with flexibility, allowing you to make progress towards, and ultimately achieve, your goals.